Windham School District: Enhancing job opportunities through industry partnerships, updated career clusters, and apprenticeship training with TDCJ

 Windham CTE classes are offered in more than 40 trades throughout the Texas Department of Criminal Justice (TDCJ), increasing vocational skill levels leading to employment after release.
 Windham CTE programs follow career clusters, insuring that students are placed in programming that meets employability needs.

 "Windham is excited to offer programs in the STEM career skills in the state jails and ID facilities," said CTE Department Administrator Rick Jones.
 "These are middle skills jobs designed to meet increasing demands by today's job market.
-WSD is also developing specialized programming to support non-traditional training for female offenders, such as the Heating, Ventilation, and Air Conditioning class at the Crain Unit in Gatesville.
+WSD is also developing specialized programming to support non-traditional training for female residents, such as the Heating, Ventilation, and Air Conditioning class at the Crain Unit in Gatesville.
 We are working to make sure we achieve and maintain the required labor market level of employability."

 Since School Year (SY) 2015, WSD has doubled the number of CTE participants served in vocational programs, resulting in nearly triple the number of industry-related certifications, Jones said.
 In SY15, WSD awarded 11,183 industry certifications, while in SY17, WSD students earned 27,713 industry certificates.